Interactive Anatomical Interface

 - The medulla oblongata is continuous inferiorly with the spinal cord in the foramen magnum and is the lower part of the brainstem.

 - On the ventral aspect of medulla, there are 2 pyramid-shaped altitudes, 1 on either side of median plane termed pyramids.
 Sidelong to the pyramids, there are just two oval altitudes referred to as olives including inferior olivary nuclei.
 Dorsal to every olive is an inferior cerebellar peduncle.
 These altitudes are made by the descending fibres of the corticospinal tracts affected in the conscious charge of the skeletal muscles.

 - Generated by likewise called nuclei below them on both sides, on the dorsal aspect, the medulla has cuneate and gracile tubercles.

 - Medulla gives connection to the past 4 cranial nerves.

 - The lower part of the medulla, such as the spinal cord, includes the central canal.
 In the upper part of the medulla, this canal widens and moves dorsally to create the lower part of the 4th ventricle.
-So, the medulla is splitted into 2 parts: a lower closed part of medulla and an upper open part.
+So, the medulla is split into 2 parts: a lower closed part of medulla and an upper open part.